 If HHS is in violation of the Court Order at the end of 2017, the Court could issue harsh penalties.
 (Or the Court could do nothing and be a complete disappointment).

-Posted on August 3, 2017, in Administrative Costs, Administrative Law Judge, Administrative Remedies, Appealing Adverse Decisions, CMS, Federal Government, Federal Law, Final Rulings, Health Care Providers and Services, HHS, HMS, Hospitals, Knicole Emanuel, Legislation, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare Reimbursement Rates, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Post-Payment Reviews, RAC Audits and tagged Administrative Law Judge, American Hospital Association, American Hospital Association v.
+Posted on August 3, 2017, in Administrative Costs, Administrative Law Judge, Administrative Remedies, CMS, Federal Government, Federal Law, Final Rulings, Health Care Providers and Services, HHS, HMS, Hospitals, Knicole Emanuel, Legislation, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare Reimbursement Rates, Office of Administrative Hearings, Office of Medicare Hearings and Appeals, Post-Payment Reviews, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC Audits and tagged Administrative Law Judge, American Hospital Association, American Hospital Association v.
 Burwell, Burwell, Centers for Medicare and Medicaid Services, Changes to the Medicare Appeals Process, CMS final rule, Department of Health and Human Services, Medicare, Medicare Appeal Backlog, Medicare Appeal Process, Medicare Appeals, Medicare Appeals Council, Office of Medicare Appeals and Hearings.
 Bookmark the permalink.
 3 Comments.